Hammad-Alam/express-authentication-validator/Readme.md

-# Express Auth Validator 🚀
+# Express Authentication Validator 🚀

 ### A lightweight, customizable middleware for **validating authentication inputs** in Express.js applications.